PayString/rfcs/src/spec/payid-easy-checkout.md

 ### Design Goals

-#### Minimal effort for the Payer
+#### Minimal effort for the Sender

-In order for a payer to checkout using the PayID Easy Checkout protocol, the payer only needs to provide a merchant with their PayID Easy Checkout enabled PayID.
+In order for a sender to checkout using the PayID Easy Checkout protocol, the sender only needs to provide a merchant with their PayID Easy Checkout enabled PayID.

 #### No New Server-Side Software

-Apart from a PayID Discovery compliant PayID Discovery Server, The PayID Easy Checkout Protocol does not require server-side software to be run by either the payer or merchant for a payment.
-The PayID Discovery Server is capable of providing details of where to send the payer via the PayID Discovery Protocol.
-Assuming the wallet used by the payer has implemented support in their UI for the PayID Easy Checkout Protocol, the payer can be redirected to their wallet to complete their transaction.
+Apart from a PayID Discovery compliant PayID Discovery Server, The PayID Easy Checkout Protocol does not require server-side software to be run by either the sender or merchant for a payment.
+The PayID Discovery Server is capable of providing details of where to send the sender via the PayID Discovery Protocol.
+Assuming the wallet used by the sender has implemented support in their UI for the PayID Easy Checkout Protocol, the sender can be redirected to their wallet to complete their transaction.

 ## Example Usage
-This section shows a non-normative example of PayID Easy Checkout between a hypothetical merchant (recipient) and payer.
-The merchant accepts payments using the PayID pay$merchant.example.com, and the payer controls the PayID alice$wallet.example.com.
+This section shows a non-normative example of PayID Easy Checkout between a hypothetical merchant (recipient) and sender.
+The merchant accepts payments using the PayID pay$merchant.example.com, and the sender controls the PayID alice$wallet.example.com.

 ### PayID Easy Checkout Initiation
-In this example, the payer might place some items in an online shopping cart on the merchant's web-site, then choose to checkout.
-The merchant would then render a form asking for the payer's PayID, as well as a "Checkout with PayID" button.
-Once the payer inputs their PayID `alice$wallet.example.com` and clicks the "Checkout with PayID" button, the merchant begins the PayID Easy Checkout flow.
+In this example, the sender might place some items in an online shopping cart on the merchant's web-site, then choose to checkout.
+The merchant would then render a form asking for the sender's PayID, as well as a "Checkout with PayID" button.
+Once the sender inputs their PayID `alice$wallet.example.com` and clicks the "Checkout with PayID" button, the merchant begins the PayID Easy Checkout flow.

 ### PayID Easy Checkout Wallet Discovery